csharp-nodenetwork

 Using NodeNetwork

 To use NodeNetwork in a WPF application, you need to set up the working environment and add the necessary controls.
-Here is an example of a basic setup in XAML and C#:
+Here is an example of basic configuration in XAML and C#:

 In your XAML file, add a NodeNetworkView control that will serve as the main area for the node editor: